maksimr/faker/README.md

 npm install faker --save-dev
 ```

-For using it in browser, simple load file from (bower in todo)
+For using it in browser, simple load file from

 ```bash
 /node_modules/faker/dist/faker.min.js